NERC-CEH/YMYW/Examples/Zurich_example.md

 2. Paste the Zurich JavaScript into the GEE editor.

-3. Move the mouse pointer over the code and click on "convert" in the yellow field to convert the data into training polygons for this example.
+3. Move the mouse pointer over the code and click "convert" in the yellow field to convert the data into training polygons for this example.
+Use the first convert (i.e. "aoi", "water_lc1", "arable_lc2", ..., "quarry_lc9" and "urban_lc10" can be converted to import records. `convert`).

-4. Copy the YMYW JavaScript foun in [YMYW.js](https://github.com/NERC-CEH/YMYW/blob/main/YMYW.js)
+4. Copy the YMYW JavaScript found in [YMYW.js](https://github.com/NERC-CEH/YMYW/blob/main/YMYW.js)

 5. Paste the YMYW copied JavaScript below the block with the heading **"// ### YMYW Code Below >>>"**  (line 33 in the GEE editor).